minipief/pyva/doc/source/data_structures.rst

     >>> my_dof[ix]
     DOF object with ID [1 2], DOF [2 2] of type [displacement in meter]

-This is usefull when indexes into system matrices are required.
+This is useful when indexes into system matrices are required.

 DataAxis
 ---------

-In contrast to degrees of freedom classes the DataAxis provides information about the third dimension of the vibroacoustic system.
+In contrast to degrees of freedom classes the :class:`~pyva.data.matrixClasses.DataAxis` class provides information about the third dimension of the vibroacoustic system.
 In most cases this is frequency, but it can also be time, wavenumber or other quantities.